-List of betting exchanges
+List of exchange bookmakers

 Below, we list all betting exchanges that are considered reputable and worth trying.
-Our list of all betting exchanges includes only platforms we have explored in detail and which are operated by trustworthy companies.
+Our list of all betting exchanges includes only platforms we have explored in detail and which are operated by trustworthy gambling companies.

 One of the first betting exchanges to hit the market was Betfair in 2000.
 It is available for betting exchange in USA since 2011 and completed a merger with Paddy Power in 2016.
 It leads the pack among the exchange betting sites in the UK and is considered a leading global betting exchange as well.